lanl/ExactPack/doc/source/users_guide.rst

 which are the available parameters, and values which are help strings for each parameter.
 If there are uninitialized parameters, or the constructor is passed parameters that it does not know, it will raise an exception.
-Relying on default parameters will generate a warning, to make sure the user knows exactly what parameters are being used.

-For example, the :class:`exactpack.solvers.noh.noh1.Noh` takes four parameters, the geometry, the gas constant, and the reference velocity and density.
-To instantiate a solver for the spherical Noh problem, with the value :math:`\gamma=5/3` as in the original paper by Noh[#]_, we can use the following code
+For example, the :class:`exactpack.solvers.noh.noh1.Noh` class takes four parameters, the geometry, the gas constant, and the reference velocity and density.
+To instantiate a solver for the spherical Noh problem, with the value :math:`\gamma=5/3` as in the original paper by Noh[Noh1987]_, we can use the following code

 .. testcode::